kilfour/QuickFuzzr/full-doc.md

 **Exceptions:**
 - `EmptyDerivedTypesException`: When no types are provided.
 - `DuplicateDerivedTypesException`: When the list of derived types contains duplicates.
-  - `DuplicateDerivedTypesException`: When the list of derived types contains duplicates.
 - `DerivedTypeNotAssignableException`: If any listed type is not a valid subclass of `BaseType`.
 - `DerivedTypeIsNullException`: If any listed type is `null`.
 #### Configr&lt;T&gt;.EndOn